rmoskwa/crawl4ai-local-model-embedding/README.md

   <em>Web Crawling and RAG Capabilities for AI Agents and AI Coding Assistants</em>
 </p>

 A fork of [Crawl4AI](https://github.com/coleam00/mcp-crawl4ai-rag/tree/main).
 This implementation uses the local BAAI-bge-large-en-v1.5 model for embeddings (1024 dimensions) instead of OpenAI's embedding API, providing better privacy and eliminating API costs for embedding generation.
-Currently, this implementation is using Gemini-1.5-flash, which has a generous free tier.
+For LLM features (contextual embeddings, code summaries), it uses Google Cloud Vertex AI with the Gemma-2-9b-it model, providing high-quality text generation through Google's managed infrastructure.

 With this MCP server, you can <b>scrape anything</b> and then <b>use that knowledge anywhere</b> for RAG.